Listen to the audio version of this article

 How many developers are there in a scrum team?

-According to the Scrum Guide, a scrum team should be between three and nine people and should have all the skills necessary to deliver product increments.
+According to the Scrum Guide, the development team should be between three and nine people and should have all the skills necessary to deliver product increments.
 The number of developers is usually dictated by the needs of the product and usually is between two and five developers in a scrum team.

 Who are the members of a scrum team?

 A scrum team is cross-functional and it includes all the people needed to deliver a product increment.
-It can include developers, designers, testers, analysts.
-The scrum master and product owner are only part of the team if they are working on delivering the product backlog items directly.
+Most scrum teams will have a dedicated product owner and scrum master.
+The rest of the team can include developers, designers, testers, or analysts.

 What is a good scrum team?